carbon-language/carbon-lang/clang/docs/DriverInternals.rst

    last of arguments corresponding to some option, or all arguments for an option.

-   The result of this stage is a list of Jobs (executable paths and argument strings) to execute.
+   The result of this stage is a list of Commands (executable paths and argument strings) to execute.

 #. **Execute**